Mapping Enablers and Barriers for Mobile and Digital Connectivity in Meghalaya: Scoping Study

 Partners

-The digital revolution has significantly enhanced human efficiency and livelihood opportunities over the past two decades.
-In Meghalaya, digital connectivity holds great promise for socio-economic development and progress toward the Sustainable Development Goals, especially with English as the official language.
-However, challenges such as difficult terrain, concerns over mobile tower radiation, and below-average tele-density hinder progress.
-As of January 2023, Meghalaya’s tele-density stands at 80.38%, lower than the national average of 84.61%, with UPI transaction volumes remaining low.
+The digital revolution has transformed human efficiency and expanded livelihood opportunities over the past two decades.
+In Meghalaya, where English is the official language, digital connectivity holds significant promise for advancing socio-economic development and accelerating progress toward the Sustainable Development Goals.
+However, this potential is constrained by persistent challenges, including the region’s difficult terrain, concerns over mobile tower radiation, and a tele-density of 80.38% as of January 2023—below the national average of 84.61%.
+Low volumes of UPI transactions further indicate limited digital adoption.

-To address these gaps, the Meghalaya Telecom Infrastructure (Amendment) Policy 2024 was introduced to boost telecom infrastructure, fast-track 5G rollout, and ensure equitable access to digital services.
-Understanding the barriers and enablers for women is crucial to addressing gender disparities in digital access and adoption.
+In response, the Meghalaya Telecom Infrastructure (Amendment) Policy 2024 was introduced to bolster telecom infrastructure, accelerate the rollout of 5G networks, and promote equitable access to digital services.
+However, addressing gender disparities in digital access and use remains critical.
+Understanding the unique barriers and enablers for women is essential to ensure inclusive progress.

-Against this backdrop, the hub is undertaking a study is to map the factors impacting digital connectivity in Meghalaya and examine how connectivity barriers and benefits affect women in the region.
+In this context, the hub is undertaking a study to map the factors influencing digital connectivity in Meghalaya and explore how connectivity challenges and opportunities affect women’s adoption of digital tools across the region.

 Research